-You have provided studies (listed in viii., ix., x., xii., xiii., xiv., xv., xvii, and xviii.) that you indicate were conducted with analogue substances but not a category member.
+You have provided studies (listed in iv., v., vi., viii., ix., x., xi., xiii., and xiv.) that you indicate were conducted with analogue substances but not a category member.

-Furthermore, you have provided the following studies claimed to be conducted with the Substance:

-- studies iv., vi. and vii. where identifiers and of test material, as well as qualitative and quantitative information on the composition, are not given.
-Therefore, it cannot be confirmed that the studies were conducted on the Substance; - studies ii. and iii. where the identifiers of the test material (CAS 26635-93-8 for study iv. and CAS 13127-82-7 for study viii.) do not correspond to those of the Substance.
+Furthermore, you have provided a study listed in (i) claimed to be done with the Substance but where the identifiers of the test material (CAS No 61791-14-8) do not correspond to those of the Substance.
 These identifiers also do not correspond to any of the category members.
-In Section 1.1 of your CSR you indicate that based on the names CAS 26635-93-8 and CAS 13127-82-7 correlate to the Substance.
-However, you have not provided qualitative and quantitative information on the compositions to justify why the test materials used to generate the data is consistent with the Substance.

-Therefore, ECHA considers studies ii., iii., iv., vi. and vii. as conducted with other substance(s) than your Substance and that these studies are used to adapt this information requirement under Annex XI, section 1.5.
+You have not provided a justification why the test material used to generate the source data (qualitatively and quantitatively) is consistent with the Substance.
+Therefore, ECHA considers this study also as conducted with other substance(s) than your Substance and that also this study is used to adapt this information requirement under Annex XI, section 1.5.